 Some days sitting down and getting started seems impossible, whether it is a fresh chapter, an edit, or a new book.
 Here are some tips and insights to help you get past that blank page.

-The Inconsolable Writer – From Distraction to Inspiration in Four Easy Steps
+- The Inconsolable Writer – From Distraction to Inspiration In 4 Easy Steps

 - The Locked Room – A Simple Way To Test Your Plot

 - How Clichés And Jargon Ruin Your Writing

 - How To Use The Seasons In Your Writing